-In accordance with the conditions of the Area G troll license, all vessels are required to bring all Chinook and Coho heads (or snouts) to the dock for submission, unless the license is listed in a fisheries notice listing the Area G troll licenses that are exempted from retaining salmon heads during the 2018 fishing season.
-This fisheries notice is expected to be released prior to the opening of the fishery.
+In accordance with the conditions of the Area G troll license, all vessels that freeze their catch at seas are required to bring all Chinook and Coho heads (or snouts) to the dock for submission, unless the license is listed in a fisheries notice listing the Area G troll licenses that are exempted during the 2020 fishing season.
 The small number of vessels in Area G that freeze their catch at sea has led to the requirement that 100% of the Area G troll fleet retain salmon heads.
-In 2018, the Department may adjust this requirement by introducing exemptions for a reduction in the number of vessels that retain salmon heads.
+If the number of vessels that freeze their catch at sea increases significantly, the Department may introduce exemptions by releasing a fisheries notice.